Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Background and definition of the proposed numerical method

-\paragraph{Surfaces embedded in 3D space} To extend the framework for computing shape distances to parametric surfaces embedded in $ \R^3 $, we will assume for simplicity that the surfaces are defined on the unit square $ \Omega = [0, 1]^2 $.
+To extend the framework for computing shape distances to parametric surfaces embedded in $ \mathbb{R}^3 $, we will assume for simplicity that the surfaces are defined on the unit square $ \Omega = [0, 1]^2 $.
 The main differences between shapes of curves and of surfaces pertain the group of diffeomorphisms.
 Further, we need analogues to the SRVT and Q-transform.